LoT-Pass: Long-term-robust Image Watermarking for Image to Video Generation: Method

 where $(u,v)$ denotes the pixel coordinates of the target frame, and $(F_x, F_y)$ represent the horizontal and vertical components of the optical flow, respectively.
 Finally, by applying inverse sampling, we resample the target frame into the reference frame’s coordinate system to obtain the aligned frame.

-\paragraph{Voting} strategy is based on a naive assumption: \textit{as video frames move further away from the initial frame, the extracted watermarks increasingly resemble samples drawn from a binomial distribution}, which in expectation does not bias any particular bit position.
-Therefore, we adopt a simple majority voting scheme to obtain the final result.
+\paragraph{Voting} is based on a heuristic assumption: \textit{as video frames move further away from the initial frame, the extracted watermarks increasingly resemble samples drawn from a binomial distribution}.
+For each frame $I_i$, obtain its $I_{\text{inv}}$ and extract the corresponding $w^{(i)}$.
+The final watermark $w$ can be obtained by a bit-majority vote in the N watermarks $w^{(i)}$.